Precision $e^+e^-$ Hemisphere Masses in the Dijet Region with Power Corrections: Non-singular Distributions for heavy jet mass

 \subsection{Non-singular dihemisphere jet mass}

 The non-singular DHM distribution is computed using

 As we can see from \eq{HJM-hadronic} we also actually need the non-singular DHM distribution to determine the hadron-level non-singular HJM distribution.
-This is because only after the hadronization effects are included can we determine at the observable level which of the two hemispheres is heavier.
+This is because we can determine which of the two hemispheres is heavier at the observable level only after hadronization effects are included.

 Up to $\mathcal{O}(\alpha_s)$ it is trivial to write down the double differential hemisphere mass distribution, since there are at most three (massless) partons, one of them in the light hemisphere and the others in the heavy one.
 The former contributes as a Dirac delta function, yielding:

 where (single differential) HJM distribution appears explicitly.

 Starting at $\mathcal{O}(\alpha_s^2)$, the non-singular dihemisphere mass differential cross sections develops a richer structure and becomes a non-trivial function of $s_1$ and $s_2$.
 On the one hand, one can have events with a single parton in one of the hemispheres along with two or more partons in the other, contributing to terms of the form $F_{\rm ns}(s_1,s_2)=[\,\delta(s_{1})f_{\rm ns}(s_{2})+\delta(s_{2})f_{\rm ns}(s_{1})\,]/2$ with $f_{\rm ns}(s)$ non-singular as $s\to 0$, which makes $F_{\rm ns}$ single-singular.
 (Such partonic configurations also contribute to the double-singular structure $F_{\rm s}(s_1,s_2)=[\,\delta(s_{1})f_{\rm s}(s_{2})+\delta(s_{2})f_{\rm s}(s_{1})\,]/2$ with $f_{\rm s}(s)$ singular for $s\to 0$, which is fully accounted for by the singular distribution.)
 On the other hand, events with more than one parton in each hemisphere contribute to terms $G_{\rm ns}(s_1,s_2)=G_{\rm ns}(s_2,s_1)$ without Dirac delta functions, which contain single-singular and non-singular contributions: